NoriSte/ui-testing-best-practices/sections/generic-best-practices/await-dont-sleep.md

 ## Custom waitings

-The various UI testing tools/frameworks have built-in solutions to perform lot of checks, but let's concentrate on writing a custom waiting.
+The various UI testing tools/frameworks have built-in solutions to perform a lot of checks, but let's concentrate on writing a custom waiting.
 Since UI testing is 100% asynchronous, a custom waiting should face recursive promises, a concept not so handy to manage at the beginning.